 This rub is salty and sweet and goes well on pulled pork, BBQ chicken, and smoked ribs.
 You can easily customize it to your taste too.

-If you like more heat you can up the amount of cayenne pepper or add in chili powder.
-If you want a smokier flavor you can use smoked paprika.
+If you like more heat, you can up the amount of cayenne pepper or add in chili powder.
+If you want a smokier flavor y,ou can use smoked paprika.
 Cumin will add a hint of Southwestern/Mexican flavor.
 The options are endless.

-How to season a pork butt
+How to Season a Pork Butt

-Remove the meat from the fridge one hour before cooking to allow it to come up to room temperature.
+Remove the meat from the fridge one hour before cooking to allow it to come up room temperature.

-Some cooks, including many competition barbecue teams, coat the pork butt with yellow mustard or other liquid mixtures, before applying their rub.
-This helps bind the rub to the meat and helps produce a thicker bark.
-It's worth trying to see if you like that method.
+Some cooks coat the pork butt with yellow mustard or other liquids before applying their rub.
+This is called a binder and helps the rub stick to the meat and helps produce a thicker bark.

 Oak and cherry wood are other good options with similar flavor profiles.

-What if I'm using a pellet grill?
+What if I'm Using a Pellet Grill?

 If you're making this smoked pork butt recipe on a pellet grill, like a Traeger, you won't need wood chunks.
 The smoke will come from the variety of pellets that you use.
-Pellets are available in a wide variety of specific wood species and also sold as blends.
+Pellets are available in a wide variety of specific wood species and are also sold as blends.

 One of the keys to good barbecue is temperature control.
 You will need to monitor the smoker temperature and the meat temperature throughout the cook.
 Depending on your smoker, you may need to adjust the vents or add more fuel to the fire to keep the cooking temperature between 225°F and 250°F.

-Use an instant read thermometer to check the temp in a few locations when it's close to the final temperature to be sure it's cooked to the correct temperature throughout.
+Use an instant-read thermometer to check the temp in a few locations when it's close to the final temperature to be sure it's cooked to the correct temperature throughout.

 You'll likely see the meat temperature rise to around 145°F, then slow dramatically from there until it reaches around 170°F.

 After the long slow smoke, it is important to let the meat rest for at least 30 minutes.
-This lets the meat re-absorb some of the juices which makes it moister and more flavorful and also easier to shred.
+This lets the meat reabsorb some of the juices, which makes it moister and more flavorful and also easier to shred.

 Smoked pork butt is notoriously difficult to plan because of how much variation there can be in the cooking time.
 Almost every BBQ cook knows the pain of watching your scheduled serving time come and go while the meat temperature won't seem to budge.
-The good news is that you can make it well ahead of time and keep the meat warm for several hours.
+The good news is that you can make it well ahead of time and safely keep the meat warm for several hours.

 I highly recommend investing in a set of shredding claws if you plan to make a lot of pulled pork.
 They make the job so easy!